fdd4s/skybox2equirectangular/README.md

 the default size of equirectangular image result is 4 * (cube face width) width.
 height of equirectangular image is the half of width.

-sky2equi.sh is the main tool
+`sky2equi.sh` is the main tool

-mattersky2equi.sh is a tool to simplify the conversion for matterport skybox downloaded with https://github.com/fdd4s/matterport-downloader
+`mattersky2equi.sh` is a tool to simplify the conversion for matterport skybox downloaded with https://github.com/fdd4s/matterport-downloader
 e.g: to convert all skybox downloaded to a equirectangular:

     $ ls -1 pan*skybox1*jpg | awk ' { print "\"" $0 "\""; } ' | xargs -n 1 ./mattersky2equi.sh

 (both sh scripts and skyboxs must be in the same folder)

+`resize_equi.sh` is a tool to resize the equirectangular pano and set exif tags of the new size

 ## Dependencies